t3rn/t3rn/gateway/README.md

 git submodule update
 ```

-Run either a tiny or full node with `bash run-node-tiny.sh` or `bash run-node-full.sh`.
+Run either a tiny or full node with `bash run-demo-runtime.sh` or `bash run-node-full.sh`.

 The node runs on a default for Substrate `ws-port = 9944` & `http-port = 9933`.